ankur-anand/walfs/README.md

 ### Tailing from a Specific Position

-This example shows how to tail the WAL starting from a specific position, useful for resuming replication or processing from a known checkpoint.
+You can also tail the WAL starting from a specific position, useful for resuming replication or processing from a known checkpoint.

 ```go
 package main